Bridges TV

 Bridges TV was a Muslim television network in the United States.
 It was originally headquartered in Buffalo, New York.
-Premiering nationally in November 15, 2004, it was the first American Muslim television network to broadcast in the English language.
+Premiering nationally on November 15, 2004, it was the first American Muslim television network to broadcast in the English language.
 The channel ceased operations March 15, 2012.

 Designed to counter negative stereotypes of Muslims, the network received attention from publications and media venues such as Variety, NBC News, the Voice of America, Columbus Dispatch, Detroit Free Press, San Jose Mercury News, Rochester Democrat & Chronicle, The Buffalo News and Canadian Press.

 In July 2011, Bridges TV moved to New York City in hopes of broadening its influence across America with help from Soundview Broadcasting.
 The move crippled the company and was only meant for Soundview to absorb Bridges TV's customers and its small influence in the Muslim American Market.
 The channel suffered a setback when its founder beheaded his estranged wife.